 It is insisted that unless these religious exercises are permitted a "religion of secularism" is established in the schools.
-We agree of course that the State may not establish a "religion of secularism" in the sense of affirma-

-Out goes without saying that the laws and practices involved here can be challenged only by persons having standing to complain.
+We agree of course that the State may not establish a "religion of secularism" in the sense of affirmatively opposing or showing hostility to religion, thus "preferring those who believe in no religion over those who do o It goes without saying that the laws and practices involved here can be challenged only by persons having standing to complain.
 But the requirements for standing to challenge state action under the Establishment Clause, unlike those relating to the Free Exercise Clause, do not include proof that particular religious freedoms are infringed.
 McGowan v.
 Maryland, supra, at 429-430.
 The parties here are school children and their parents, who are directly affected by the laws and practices against which their complaints are directed.
 These interests surely suffice to give the parties standing to complain.
 See Engle v.
 Vitale, supra.
 Cf. McCollum v.
 Board of Education, supra; Everson v.
 Board of Education, supra.
 Compare Doremus v.
 Board of Education, 342 U. S. 429 (1952), which involved the same substantive issues presented here.
 The appeal was there dismissed upon the graduation of the school child involved and because of the appellants' failure to establish standing as taxpayers.

-tively opposing or showing hostility to religion, thus "preferring those who believe in no religion over those who do believe."
+believe."
 Zorach v.
 Clauson, supra, at 314.
 We do not agree, however, that this decision in any sense has that effect.
 In addition, it might well be said that one's education is not complete without a study of comparative religion or the history of religion and its relationship to the advancement of civilization.
-It certainly may be said that the Bible is worthy of study for its literary and historic qualities.
+It certainly may be said that the Bible is worthy of study for its literary qualities.
 Nothing we have said here indicates that such study of the Bible or of religion, when presented objectively as part of a secular program of education, may not be effected consistent with the First Amendment.
 But the exercises here do not fall into those categories.
 They are religious exercises, required by the States in violation of the command of the First Amendment that the Government maintain strict neutrality, neither aiding nor opposing religion.